 How To Calculate Air Compressor CFM to kW

-People have been asking how to calculate air compressor CFM to kW, and we want to help tackle the question.
-But first and foremost, it’s essential to understand that CFM and kW are not directly convertible metrics.
+First and foremost, it’s essential to understand that CFM and kW are not directly convertible metrics.

-CFM refers to Cubic Feet per Minute, which measures volume of air coming out of an air compressor each minute. kW, on the other hand, represents kilowatts or the amount of energy required to power an air compressor.
+CFM refers to Cubic Feet per Minute, which measures the volume of air coming out of an air compressor each minute. kW, on the other hand, represents kilowatts or the amount of energy required to power an air compressor.

 How To Convert kW To CFM For Air Compressors